-7.1.
+9.1.
 Artificial Intelligence in Test Automation

 In the software testing community, AI/ML solutions are increasingly adopted to automate various testing activities (e.g., test data generation) and address issues such as test suite maintenance and test case prioritization, ushering in a new era of smarter and more efficient QA processes.
 Test generation is a significant area where AI/ML has been explored.
-Zhang et al. [63] and Walia et al. [58] propose, using computer vision, approaches to automate GUI test generation, aiming to reduce human effort.
-Qian et al. [42] adopt an OCR-based technique to localize GUI elements for test generation.
-Test maintenance, which traditionally requires significant human effort (e.g., for page object generation [54]), can also benefit from AI/ML.
-Computer vision approaches [2] have been widely used for web test migration [29, 27, 53] and test repair.
-Code-less functional test automation is investigated by Vos et al. [57] and Phuc Nguyen et al. [40] for test maintenance.
+Zhang et al. [78] and Walia et al. [69] propose, using computer vision, approaches to automate GUI test generation, aiming to reduce human effort.
+Qian et al. [50] adopt an OCR-based technique to localize GUI elements for test generation.
+Test maintenance, which traditionally requires significant human effort (e.g., for page object generation [64]), can also benefit from AI/ML.
+Computer vision approaches [2] have been widely used for web test migration [37, 35, 63] and test repair.
+Code-less functional test automation is investigated by Vos et al. [68] and Phuc Nguyen et al. [48] for test maintenance.
 The latter paper combines Selenium and ML techniques to reduce the time testers spend modifying test code.
-Other testing issues addressed by AI/ML include ML-based detection of flaky tests (Camara et al. [6]), cross-browser incompatibility detection (Mahajan et al. [32]), test case prioritization (Feng et al. [9]), and identifying areas of the application under test for increased test coverage such as the work by Yadav et al. [62].
+Other testing issues addressed by AI/ML include ML-based detection of flaky tests (Camara et al. [8]), cross-browser incompatibility detection (Mahajan et al. [40]), test case prioritization (Feng et al. [13]), and identifying areas of the application under test for increased test coverage such as the work by Yadav et al. [76].
 Unlike these works, our study does not focus on a specific AI/ML technique for test automation.
 Instead, we conduct a multiyear grey literature review to capture the state-of-the-art concerning test automation problems, proposed solutions, and existing tools.

-7.2.
-Grey Literature and Multivocal Literature Reviews on Test Automation of grey literature sourced from 53 distinct companies.
+9.2.
+Grey Literature and Multivocal Literature Reviews on Test Automation

+One of the early works in grey literature analysis on test automation is that of Päivi Raulamo-Jurvanen and colleagues [52].
+In this paper, the researchers investigate how practitioners address the challenge of selecting the appropriate test automation tool.
+Their methodology involves consolidating insights from practitioners through a review of grey literature sourced from 53 distinct companies.
 The findings reveal a shared understanding of important selection criteria, albeit with inconsistent application.
 To address this, the authors distill insights from various sources into a cohesive 12-step process and identify 14 distinct criteria for effective tool selection.
 The study indicates that practitioners generally exhibit a keen interest in and are influenced by related grey literature, as evidenced by the substantial number of backlinks to the sources.
 Despite the abundance of available software testing tools, practitioners tend to gravitate towards well-known and widely adopted options (e.g., Selenium, QTP/UFT, and TestComple).
 This work, although its objective differs from ours, shares similarities.